Honest Definition of Our Parental Fear

 Young people get hooked on gaming because the series of “small wins” built into computer games are intentionally designed to exploit the brain’s reward system by delivering a shot of dopamine to the pleasure centers of the brain, forming a habit.
 There is a disturbing ABC News report about the addictive nature of Fortnite, the most popular online multiplayer game.
 Parents in Quebec, Canada, actually filed a lawsuit against Epic Games Inc., the company behind the game, stating that it is as addictive as cocaine and ruins their children’s lives.

-One does not need to be a cognitive scientist to put two and two together and see that an addiction for an ADHD brain is like putting gasoline on the fire.
+One does not need to be a cognitive scientist to see that an addiction for an ADHD brain is like putting gasoline on the fire.
 Indeed, research shows that people with ADHD are predisposed to addiction because ADHD by definition impairs impulse control.

 The areas of the brain that are used the most and get the most stimulation are getting stronger – like the muscles that get stronger with training.
 Constant stimulation of the dopamine loop mechanism that is already malfunctioning because of ADHD enforces the very behavior that a child – and later adult with ADHD – needs to overcome in order to have a normal life.
 In the past these behaviors were smoking, drinking, drug use, gambling and other forms of “traditional” addictions.
 In the present, internet gaming and digital media overuse hijack the same brain passages as drugs and alcohol.